GDPR Data Protection Privacy Notice (Employment)

 to defend any legal claims that may be brought against us in connection with your employment, or to establish, bring or pursue any claim against you, eg to enforce post-termination restrictions; this will typically involve passing information on to our legal advisers, who will be subject to strict professional and contractual duties of confidentiality.

-Further information on the monitoring we undertake in the workplace and how we do this is available in our Statutory Mandatory Learning and Occupational Health policies, available from our Data Protection Officer (DPO), Alex Relton, who can be contacted via e-mail: firstname.lastname@example.org
+Further information on the monitoring we undertake in the workplace and how we do this is available in our Statutory Mandatory Learning and Occupational Health policies.
+Please contact our Data Security and Protection Lead, Claire Boraston, for further

 We seek to ensure that our information collection and processing is always proportionate.
 We will notify you of any material changes to information we collect or to the purposes for which we collect and process it.